Seirdy/seirdy.one/content/posts/whatsapp-and-the-domestication-of-users.md

 ### Open platforms

 To prevent a network effect from turning into vendor lock-in, software that naturally encourages a network effect needs to be part of an open platform.
-In the case of communication/messaging software, it should be possible to make alternative clients and servers that are compatible with each other to prevent completion of user domestication's first two steps.
+In the case of messaging software, it should be possible to make alternative clients and servers that are compatible with each other to prevent completion of user domestication's first two steps.

 #### Case study: Signal